nb-twy/ParkDirectories/README.md

 # Park Directories
 Park Directories allows a user to navigate to any directory on their system with the simplicity of the semantics of the _cd_ command.
 Do you have a a few directories in which you work commonly: the root to your _dev_ directory, _/var/log_, the root directory of your current project?
 When you open your terminal, how do you jump to one of these?
-Do you have aliases for them in _.bashrc_ or _.bash_profile_?
+Do you have aliases for them?
 Do you have to type them out with tab completion a lot?
 Does it get tedious?
 When you want to jump to another part of your system and stay there for a  while, are you tempted to open a new terminal window or another tab, or another _tmux_ pane so that you can come back to where you are without having to navigate back tediously?

 There are a few popular implementations that allow us to go back to the last directory easily using the command `cd -`.
 This is really handy, but what happens when you need to navigate around the tree for a bit before going back to where you were?